deepset-ai/haystack/proposals/text/4084-agent-demo.md

 **Example Questions:**
 - "Why am I seeing duplicate answers being returned?" based on indexed FAQ documentation
-- "Which organizations use Haystack?" based on web search and Wikipedia returning answers via SerpAPI
+- "Which organizations use Haystack?" based on web search and Wikipedia returning answers via SearchEngine
 - "How can I choose the model for PromptNode?" based on retrieving documents via WebRetriever
 - "How can I make overwrite_with_env_variables work in RayPipeline" based on an open issue found with GitHub API or web search

 If an answer cannot be found in indexed files, the Agent will use self reflection to rephrase the question and/or search the web.
 It will give updates while searching, for example print thoughts: “Found nothing in indexed documentation.
 Will continue with web search.”
 If still nothing can be found, the Agent will generate a link to a pre-filled and pre-tagged issue template like this that the user can choose to create.
-Tools required for the demo: SerpAPI, GitHubAPI, Self Reflection Module, WebRetriever.
+Tools required for the demo: SearchEngine, GitHubAPI, Self Reflection Module, WebRetriever.

 We also need to demonstrate how the Agent uses a combination of multiple tools to answer a question instead of just trying them sequentially.